Governor Stein Announces $43 Million of Investment and 206 New Jobs for Rural North Carolina

 - City of Fayetteville (Cumberland County): An $80,000 grant will support the reuse of a 21,000-square-foot building in Fayetteville.
 Benjamin Stout Real Estate Services, a homebuilder and full-service real estate company, is expected to create 10 jobs, with an investment of $757,313.

 - Forsyth County: A $175,000 grant will support the reuse of a 144,000-square-foot building in Winston-Salem.
 The facility will be used by GMAX Industries, a manufacturer of medical products.
-Overall, the project will create 36 jobs, with an investment of $5,788,000 being tied to this grant.
+Overall, the project will create 36 jobs, and 26 jobs and an investment of $5,788,000 are tied to this grant.

 - Halifax County: A $174,000 grant will support the renovation of a 125,000-square-foot building in Weldon.
 The facility will be occupied by East Coast Solutions to blend animal proteins to create feed and pet food.
 The startup company will create 20 jobs and invest $175,880.